suryaspandey/Rock_Paper_Scissor_Game/README.md

 # Rock_Paper_Scissor_Game

-This is a simple Rock Paper Scissors game implemented in JavaScript.
+Developed a fun and interactive Rock Paper Scissors game using JavaScript that allows users to play against the computer.

+**Features**

 **Rules of the Game**
 The game follows the classic rules of Rock Paper Scissors: